-ith an ARC TrueDEK® structural shower base, you'll build a beautiful, spa-style shower that's also safe and accommodating for everyone.
-Install TrueDEK pre-pitched linear drain shower foundations directly on joists, on wood subfloor, on concrete, or in concrete.
+With a TriForm structural shower base, you'll build a beautiful, spa-style shower that's also safe and accommodating for everyone.

+Install TriForm pre-pitched linear drain shower bases directly on joists, on wood subfloor, on concrete, or in concrete.
 When installed on joists, your shower's pitch begins at the same elevation as the surrounding floor, making the shower drain the lowest place in the room and the natural collection point for draining water.
 Your shower won't need a curb or threshold of any kind, though you can choose to add a curb if you prefer that design appearance.
 Compared to constructing a mud bed shower, our durable bases eliminate the need for mud mixing, reduce installation time by days, provide consistent, accurate shower slopes that align with the drain every time, and avoid the common causes of mud bed failures.
-ARC's prefabricated bases are lighter and easier to carry, too.
-There's simply less labor-you can often install an ARC base in one day, and tile the next day.
+AKW Resource Center's prefabricated bases are lighter and easier to carry, too.